Category: Wordpress

 Works, but too slow!

 I was excited to see generated bios, but these took several seconds to generate the text and meanwhile my page was just sitting there.
 My next step was to load the shortcode after the page was done loading.
-On to loading the shortcode after the page!
+For this we needed JQuery and AJAX.